benborra/benborra.com/docfx_project/blogs/solar-boiler/diy-battery.md

 Finally, where everything comes together, the brains of the operation.
 For this I'm using [Home Assistant](https://www.home-assistant.io/) which is basically a free open source smart home system.
 It's fairly easy to setup, and can run on an large number of different devices.
 In my case I'm using a raspberry Pi 3 that I had laying around.
 Thought it's at the time of writing quite pricy, they used to cost around €35 back when I purchased mine.
 The prices have gone down already a bit, and I'm sure they'll continue to do so.
 You can also run it on a virtual machine, or even in a docker container.
 There are a lot of options here.

+> [!NOTE]
-**The most important part is that the switch and power meter can be [integrated with home assistant](https://www.home-assistant.io/integrations).**
+> The most important part is that the switch and power meter can be [integrated with home assistant](https://www.home-assistant.io/integrations).

 ![Homeassistant](images/hero_screenshot.png)